 Veggie: Some of the budgie’s favorites are broccoli and a variety of leafy vegetables.
 My budgies always go crazy over fresh veggies every time I provide them.
 To avoid pesticide poisoning, wash the veggies thoroughly if you can’t get organic alternatives.
 The more varieties, the better.

-Regular exercise is needed in addition to good nutrition if you want to stay healthy.
+Regular exercise is needed in addition to proper nutrition if you want to stay healthy.
 Budgies are no different.
 To get enough exercise, they need plenty of room both inside and outside the cage.
-Multiple toys are also needed for the birds to stay entertained.
+Multiple toys are also required for the birds to stay entertained.

 Note: While it is a good calcium supplement, cuttlebone acts as a good chew toy at the same time.